Loading

 High Risk.
 New anti-DC mayor, legally contested extension, and Ohio constitutional amendment create compounding risk layers.

 Zoning posture, approval pathway, community risk, and comparable outcomes.
-Sourced and scored by close of day, not months.
+Sourced and briefed within 24 hours, not months.